-- The student is reinstated in good standing if the student achieves the required minimum cumulative GPA; or - The student may be dismissed from the program if the student fails to achieve the minimum GPA by the end of the probationary period.
+- The student is reinstated in good standing if the student achieves the required minimum cumulative GPA and/or grade; or - The student may be dismissed from the program if the student fails to achieve the minimum GPA and/or grade by the end of the probationary period.

-In extraordinary cases, where the student has made significant progress toward achieving the minimum GPA or grade, the Director, Academic Affairs, may recommend to the Dean that one additional probationary trimester be allowed.
+In extraordinary cases, where the student has made significant progress toward achieving the minimum GPA or grade, the Director, Academic Affairs, may recommend to the Associate

+Dean, Academic Affairs, that one additional probationary trimester be allowed.
 If, at the conclusion of the extended probationary trimester, the cumulative GPA and/or grade is still below the required minimum, the student may be dismissed from the program.